 Why Don’t I have enough Will Power to stick to a healthy diet?

-But I do have a problem and it’s name is sugar.
+But I do have a problem and its name is sugar.
 When did I finally realize and come to the acceptance of this problem?
-After many failed attempts to limit their consumptions like “normal” people could.
+After many failed attempts to limit the consumption like “normal” people could.
 I failed miserably because no matter what I did to try to limit eating sweets, sugars hold on me was too strong.

-Who needs to remove refined sugars from their life?
+Who needs to remove sugar from their life?
 Anyone who can relate to what I’ve shared here.

 Can you relate?
 Or maybe you haven’t reached that bottom yet and continue to try and manage a way of life with sugar.
 Are you sick and tired of being sick and tired?
-Maybe you are just looking to remove refined sugars for a time to lose weight and then you can decide if it needs to be for good?
+Maybe you are just looking to remove sugar for a time to lose weight and then you can decide if it needs to be for good?
 And that is certainly fine.
-One day at a time and in this case my 6 week Sugar Detox Plan will help you.
+One day at a time and in this case my Sugar Detox course will help you.

 How did I Overcome?